publicissapient-france/fp_in_scala_6/README.md

 # Set category

-Functional programing aims at build large scale programs based on small composed functions.
+Functional programing aims at building large scale programs based on composing small functions.
 Those smaller functions are the atomic capabilities of the programs.
 Once composed with each other, they form a bigger capability, yet testable and still composable.

 We've already seen [functions compositions](https://github.com/xebia-france/fp_in_scala_4) in previous a session.